Mobile broadband vs home broadband: What's the difference?

 • Cost of equipment: Both fixed-line and 4G/5G mobile home broadband provider will most often supply you with a free router.
 Sometimes, there is a charge for the cost of posting this to you, however

-• Monthly cost: Fixed-line home broadband plans can range from around £20-£60 per month, depending on the download speed.
-4G/5G home broadband plans tend to be at the cheaper end of that scale, but do not provide like for like value when it comes to speeds
+• Monthly cost: Fixed-line home broadband plans can range from around £20-£80 per month, depending on the download speed.
+4G/5G home broadband plans tend to be at the cheaper end of the scale

 • Installation cost: Fixed-line home broadband may require an installation fee, depending on the provider and the complexity of the installation.
 4G/5G home broadband typically does not require an installation fee, primarily because it doesn't involve setting up a line into your home, although some providers may charge a setup fee or delivery fee for the router regardless